Alejogb1/job-board/blog-data/image-to-mem-python-code-conversion.md

 Finally just a little tip here if you are dealing with very large images and your system memory is not that high think about using memory mapping or lazy loading techniques which can be very useful but I am going to leave that as another exercise for you because explaining that would make this answer too long and you would probably get bored.

 And here's the joke: Why did the image file break up with the database?
-Because they said it wasn't seeing eye to eye!
-Alright alright sorry I had to use it.
+Because they said it wasn't seeing eye to eye! sorry I had to use it.
 But seriously though remember that understanding these low-level details can save you a lot of headaches especially when dealing with performance issues.
 Good luck with your image processing.